- Admission to the College

 - All NOVA students, regardless of age, are subject to all of the rules, policies, and procedures of the College pertaining to attendance, confidentiality of records, conduct, etc., as found in the College Catalog and the College Student Handbook.

 For more information, consult the dual enrollment website.
-In addition, the dual enrollment manual, provides all the information needed to enroll in a dual enrollment class at a NOVA facility, through ELI, or at a local high school.
+In addition, the dual enrollment manual, provides all the information needed to enroll in a dual enrollment class at a NOVA facility, through NOVA Online, or at a local high school.

-It is the policy of Northern Virginia Community College to admit to those applicants who are residing in Virginia and have graduated from a Virginia high school with a high school diploma or equivalent, even if they are not able to document their legal presence.
-Those who are unable to provide evidence of legal status will not be eligible for in-state tuition.
+It is the policy of Northern Virginia Community College to admit to the College those applicants who are immigrants residing in Virginia who have graduated from a Virginia high school with a high school diploma or equivalent, even if they are not able to document their legal presence.
+Those who are undocumented will pay tuition at the out-of-state rate.

 The Virginia Senior Citizens Higher Education Act of 1974 and amendments allow senior citizens to take classes at no charge under certain circumstances.
 Individuals who are 60 years of age or older and have been legally domiciled in Virginia for one year prior to the beginning of the semester in which they enroll may qualify to attend credit and many noncredit classes at NOVA without paying tuition.